mymh13/clo24-nikhal78-examwork/docs/adr/ADR-001-cosmosdb.md

 ---

-**Risks / Mitigations:**
+## Risks / Mitigations

+- **Risk:** The database may be exposed externally due to incorrect configuration.
-- Restrict external calls to the database via private networks and authentication.
-- Ensure that only the API has permissions against Cosmos via Managed Identity.
+  **Mitigation:** Restrict external calls to the database via private networks and authentication.
+Ensure that only the API has permissions against Cosmos via Managed Identity.

+- **Risk:** Too high cost during load peaks.
+  **Mitigation:** Implement request throttling (rate limiting) and telemetry monitoring to track usage patterns.

 ---